 | Processing Speed | Moderate | Real-time edge processing |

-These updates reflect a broader trend toward smarter, faster, and more energy-efficient sensing systems.
+These trends highlight the shift toward smarter, faster, and more efficient sensing systems.

 Laws or Policies – Regulations and Compliance

-- Data Protection Regulations: Depth sensing systems used in facial recognition or biometric identification must comply with data privacy laws such as the Digital Personal Data Protection Act (India, 2023).
+Systems must comply with laws like the Digital Personal Data Protection Act (India, 2023). -

 - Transparent data usage policies

-- Secure storage of 3D and biometric data
+- Secure storage of biometric and 3D data

-Regulatory frameworks continue to evolve as the technology becomes more widespread.
+Regulatory frameworks are continuously evolving as the technology becomes more widespread.

 Tools and Resources – Helpful Platforms and Technologies